linziqu/LinziQU.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a 4th Ph.D. student in Creative Media at City University of Hong Kong, under the supervision of <a href="https://hongbofu.people.ust.hk/">Prof. Hongbo Fu</a> and <a href="https://scholars.cityu.edu.hk/en/persons/miu-ling-lam(5eb6d755-d3d1-4d6c-9899-5a50de19a4e5).html">Prof. Miu-Ling Lam</a>.
+I obtained my Ph.D. in Creative Media from City University of Hong Kong, under the supervision of <a href="https://hongbofu.people.ust.hk/">Prof. Hongbo Fu</a> and <a href="https://scholars.cityu.edu.hk/en/persons/miu-ling-lam(5eb6d755-d3d1-4d6c-9899-5a50de19a4e5).html">Prof. Miu-Ling Lam</a>.
 Prior to this, I received my Master's degree in Control Engineering and Science from Xidian University, under the guidance of <a href="https://see.xidian.edu.cn/faculty/xbgao/">Prof. Xinbo Gao</a>.
 My research interests lie in Computer Graphics, with a primary focus on controllable human content generation, sketch-based interaction, and character animation.
 I am also collaborating closely with <a href="https://gaplab.cuhk.edu.cn/pages/people">Prof. Xiaoguang Han</a>.